 Cape Town is my office, and she never seizes to amaze and surprise me.
 Walking the streets of the CBD, you have a worm’s view of the world.
-And the gems I’ve found strolling Cape Town’s streets, I would never have been aware of had I explored the Mother City by car, bus or helicopter.
+And the gems I’ve found strolling Cape Town’s streets on day trips, I would never have been aware of had I explored the Mother City by car, bus or helicopter.
 Here are interesting tit-bits behind some of the familiar structures:

 – The Castle of Good Hope is the oldest building in South Africa and stands where the ocean used to be.